shaddy-pv/appliance-aid-hub-main/ENHANCED_CHATBOT_USAGE.md

 ### 3. API Key Configuration

-Your API key `AIzaSyAC9bD8FTjXMFY6agLTek4aKXCLB9dpOV8` is already built into the code for immediate testing.
+Your API key is configured through environment variables for security.

 ## 📁 File Structure